jerryharim/FxComponents/README.md

 # FxComponents

-A reusable javafx component collection.
+A reusable javafx components collection.

 ## About the project